James Green (author): Personal life

 Green was married to wife of 53 years, Patricia Green (née Brennan, died 2023) and they have had three children; Dominic, James and Joe.
+Joe is the founder of charity consultancy firm, Third Sector Network.

 Green currently lives in Newark, Nottinghamshire.
 Green and his family have previously lived in Berwick-upon-Tweed, Telford, Ashby-de-la-Zouch, Sheffield, Leicester and Coventry.

 Green's wife, Patricia, suffered a fall which triggered early onset dementia and he became a 24/7 carer (and nothing else) for three years until Pat was taken into care when he became her visitor for seven years until her death.
 While organising his life around visiting he wife he took up writing again.
-He wrote for himself (to keep me sane) and when Pat died tried to take up his writing life again, not as a novelist (that was something Pat and I did) but as a playwright.
+He wrote for himself and when Pat died tried to take up his writing life again, not as a novelist but as a playwright.
 He has written several scripts including Prometheus in Chains, an adaptation of Aeschylus's play from a new translation for a modern audience who know little or nothing about Classical Greek Drama of mythology.
 It was performed at the Cecil Hepworth Playhouse, Walton on Thames, in Oct.
 '24.
 His writing continued with the publication in 2025 of a collection of his poetry, St. George's Feast & other poems, edited by Jack Blackmore.
 Having tried his hand at Greek Tragedy he also took a tilt at Greek Comedy by adapting Aristophanes' Comedy, Frogs, a rehearsed reading of which took place at the Gatehouse Theatre in September 2025.